virtual-labs/engineers-forum/ph4/services/experiment-life-cycle.md

 ### Hosting
 Hosting is a service provided by the CPE team to publish the developed lab/experiments on a central cloud.

-### Repository Owner
-Each repository corresponding to a hosting unit has a designated primary owner.
-This owner is responsible for all code in the repository and final approval authority for a hosting request.
-The owner should ensure that the main branch only contains the code to be hosted.

 ### Requester
 A repository owner or developer who raises a hosting request.